historical-time/caa-chrono-sig/README.md

 ## CAA26

-### Sx: Chronological Modelling III: a Round Table on Time on Computational Archaeology
+### Sx: Chronological Modelling III: a Round Table on Time in Computational Archaeology
 > Thomas Huet, Eythan Levy

 This round table aims at discussing the current challenges and future perspectives on the modelling of time in archaeology.
 Duration: 2h30.